nacular/doodle/docs/rendering.md

 }
 ```

-This app shows how a `PatternFill` can be rotated around its center.
+This app shows how a `PatternFill` can be transformed, like rotated around its center for example.